 What about puppies and milk?

 It used to be common for people to give milk to puppies, but not these day.
 Puppies have the enzymes they need to digest lactose when they’re young, but lose them once they’re older.
 So if you’re a puppy owner wondering whether or not to give your little one milk, we recommend you don’t.
 If they don’t get a taste for it now, you’ll never have to worry about excluding it later.

 How much calcium do puppies need?

-Too much calcium can be harmful to puppies because it affects bone growth and development and can leave your dog with bone density problems.
+This doesn’t mean giving calcium supplements to a growing puppy though.
+Puppy foods already contain high levels of calcium, and too much calcium can be harmful to them.
+It will affect bone growth and development, and can leave your dog with bone density problems.
 It may also affect how your puppy absorbs other important minerals, like zinc.
-Another blow to their overall wellbeing.

 If your adult dog eats a healthy, balanced diet, there’s probably no need to add a calcium supplement to their routine.
-There are a couple of exceptions:
+However:

-- Calcium deficiency – if your dog’s suffering from a significant lack of calcium, a supplement can be a good way to redress the balance.
+- Calcium deficiency – if your vet has diagnosed this, a supplement can redress the balance.

 What else does my dog need for healthy bones?

 Calcium works with phosphorus to support healthy teeth and bones.
 Levels of these minerals need to be carefully balanced in your dog’s food, because too much of one can stop your dog getting the benefits of the other.